preloader

 • The testEndpoint to test: this is a valid endpoint where your service or API implementation has been deployed,

-• The verbose flag: allows to collect detailed logs on Microcks plugin execution,
+• The verbose flag: allows for collecting detailed logs on Microcks plugin execution,

-• The waitTime configuration: allows you to override the default time quantity for this tests.
+• The waitTime configuration: allows you to override the default time quantity for these tests.

-• The waitUnit configuration: allows you to override the default time unit for this tests (values in milli, sec or min).
+• The waitUnit configuration: allows you to override the default time unit for these tests (values in milli, sec or min).

 Wrap-up

-Using Microcks and its Jenkins plugin, you may achieve some clean CI/CD pipelines that ensures your developed API implementation is fully aligned to expectations.
+Using Microcks and its Jenkins plugin, you may achieve some clean CI/CD pipelines that ensure your developed API implementation is fully aligned to expectations.

-The most up-to-date information and reference documentation can be found into the repository README.
+The most up-to-date information and reference documentation can be found in the repository README.

 Still Didn’t Find Your Answer?